CyberSource/cybersource-soap-toolkit/JavaSoapToolkit/README.md

 You must upgrade the SOAP Authentication to use P12 by February 13, 2025.

+> **IMPORTANT** : This update is currently available only for the C# and Java SOAP Toolkit.
+>
+> The following updated SDKs are available here on GitHub:
+>
+> - Java SOAP toolkit
+> - C# SOAP toolkit
+>
+> Other toolkits will be available in January 2025.
+>
-> **IMPORTANT** : This update is currently available only for the Java SOAP Toolkit.
-The updated SDK is available here on GitHub: Java SOAP toolkit.
-Other toolkits will be available in January 2025.
-This Java SOAP Toolkit update only works with WSDL or XSD version 1.219 or earlier.
+> This Java SOAP Toolkit update only works with WSDL or XSD version 1.219 or earlier.

 ## Prerequisites